nazar-art/sweater/README.md

-# Sweater
+# Sweater - some analog for Twitter

 ## Instructions
 ### DB

-create DB
+create DB at Postgres:

     sweater

-at Postgres

-Also, update configs for connection to DB at `application.yml`.
+Also, update credentials to DB at `application.yml`.